9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 Our `threshold` function computes the minimum and maximum values in its input array.
-It takes these and a threshold valued between zero and one, and computes a \"pivot\" value.
+It takes these and a threshold valued between zero and one, and computes a "pivot" value.
 Then for each value in the array, if that value is less than the pivot, the result is `Zero`, otherwise `One`.
-Notice that we use one of the folding functions that we wrote in [the section called \"Folding over arrays\"](12-barcode-recognition.org::*Folding over arrays)
+Notice that we use one of the folding functions that we wrote in [the section called "Folding over arrays"](12-barcode-recognition.org::*Folding over arrays)

 ## What have we done to our image?

-Let\'s step back for a moment and consider what we\'ve done to our image when we converted it from colour to monochrome.
-Here\'s an image captured from a VGA-resolution camera.
-All we\'ve done is crop it down to the barcode.
+Let's step back for a moment and consider what we've done to our image when we converted it from colour to monochrome.
+Here's an image captured from a VGA-resolution camera.
+All we've done is crop it down to the barcode.

 ![](ch12-barcode-photo.jpg)